whatmakeart/whatmakeart.github.io/content/courses/fabrication-for-artists/2026-fall/01-metal-fabrication-fundamentals/01-04-bicycle-frame-prep-assignment.md

 ## Preparing Metal for Fabrication

 Remove paint, rust, grease, and other contaminants from areas that may later be welded.
-Use the [sandblaster](https://youtu.be/AdtvlSiGnSg), strip discs, or other demonstrated methods to expose clean steel.
+Use the [Sandblasting Cabinet](../../../../metalworking/sandblasting-cabinet.md), strip discs, or other demonstrated methods to expose clean steel.

 Remove coatings approximately 3-4" from the cut ends.
 You do not need to strip the entire bicycle frame at this stage.
 Concentrate on areas that are most likely to be cut, fitted, or welded during later fabrication.